Mt.Pulag: Playground of the Gods

 my friend Beb and I shared a tent

 I fell asleep after eating.
-I was really tired and cold.
 I woke up in the middle of the night because of my urge to pee.
 The problem was I am afraid to go out alone.
 I don’t know where the hell was the latrine.
 I went out and walked a few meters away from the tents and did what I had to do.
-Sorry, Mount Pulag my bladder can only take up 1 liter of urine.
+Sorry, Mount Pulag.
+My bladder can only take up 1 liter of urine.

 The Summit Assault